Pulsating Components in Binary and Multiple Stellar Systems --- A Catalog of Oscillating Binaries: Abstract

 \section{Abstract}

-{ By compiling an up-to-date catalog for the binary and multiple stellar systems containing pulsating components, we present a statistics on such systems.
-Compared to the compilation by Soydugan et al.(2006a) of 25 $\delta$ Scuti-type oscillating Algol-type eclipsing binaries plus 197 candidates, and the collection of Cepheids in binaries by Szabados (2003a), the types of both pulsating variables and binaries are now extended.
-The numbers have increased to be 190+ for all kinds of oscillating eclipsing binaries and more than 370 pulsating binary/multiple stellar systems.
-The catalog is intended to be a collection of pulsating binary stars across the Hertzsprung-Russell diagram.
-The open questions, progress and prospects connecting pulsation and binarity are reviewed.
+{ We present an up-to-date catalog of pulsating binaries, i.e. the binary and multiple stellar systems containing pulsating components, along with a statistics on them.
+Compared to the earlier compilation by Soydugan et al.(2006a) of 25 $\delta$ Scuti-type `oscillating Algol-type eclipsing binaries' (oEA), the recent collection of 74 oEA by Liakos et al.(2012), and the collection of Cepheids in binaries by Szabados (2003a), the numbers and types of pulsating variables in binaries are now extended.
+The total numbers of pulsating binary/multiple stellar systems have increased to be 515 as of 2014 October 26, among which 262+ are oscillating eclipsing binaries and the oEA containing $\delta$ Scuti components are updated to be 96.
+The catalog is intended to be a collection of various pulsating binary stars across the Hertzsprung-Russell diagram.
+We reviewed the open questions, advances and prospects connecting pulsation/oscillation and binarity.
 The observational implication of binary systems with pulsating components, to stellar evolution theories is also addressed.
-In addition, a catalog consisting of 434 confirmed Algol-type eclipsing binaries (EA) is provided for reference. \keywords{stars: oscillation (pulsation) --- stars: binaries: eclipsing: Algol --- stars: variables: $\beta$ Cephei, Cepheids, $\delta$ Scuti, $\gamma$ Doradus, HADS, RR Lyrae, sdBV/sdOV, SPB, White Dwarf, CV, Wolf-Rayet, post-AGB, Be/X-ray } }
+In addition, we have searched the Simbad database for candidate pulsating binaries.
+As a result, 322 candidates were extracted.
+Furthermore, a brief statistics on Algol-type eclipsing binaries (EA) based on the existing catalogs is given.
+We got 5315 EA, of which there are 904 EA with spectral types A and F. The present catalog has a sortable web version allowing easy updating and maintenance (\url{http://www.chjaa.org/COB/}). \keywords{stars: oscillation (pulsation) --- stars: binaries: eclipsing: Algol --- stars: variables: $\beta$ Cephei, Cepheids, $\delta$ Scuti, $\gamma$ Doradus, HADS, SX Phe, Red Giant Branch, RR Lyrae, sdBV/sdOV, SPB, post-AGB, pulsating White Dwarf, CV, Wolf-Rayet, Be/X-ray } }

-\authorrunning{A.-Y. Zhou} \titlerunning{Catalog of Oscillating Binaries }
+\authorrunning{A.-Y. Zhou} \titlerunning{Catalog of Oscillating Binaries (\url{http://www.chjaa.org/COB/})}